“Bogus Bullet Theory Dream” by Dan Grossman

 reaching out to each other.
 When I walked up,

 they were wagging their bronze tongues.
-Trump
+Both agreed

-knew the assassin was coming, both agreed:
+that Trump knew the would-be assassin was coming:

-“This manipulation of reality seemed so hard
+was despairing; “This twisting of reality seems so hard

 to overcome,” he said.
 RFK just saw Shakespearian